inveniosoftware/docs-invenio-rdm/docs/use/administration.md

     For more details on communities, see [Communities](../maintenance/architecture/communities.md).
     For API usage, see the [REST API for Communities](../reference/rest_api_communities.md).

-_Introduced in v14._

 ## Users & roles

+_Introduced in v14_

 You can now manage **roles (groups)** directly from the administration panel.

-!!!
-Danger "v14 upgrade impact"
-    Access checks now resolve roles by **role id** (not role name).
-    If you previously relied on role **name** for access control, you must migrate all existing logic and related references to role ids after upgrading to v14, or access behavior may break.

 - **List and search** roles at `/administration/roles` with sorting (A–Z, Z–A,
   managed first/last) and a facet to filter managed vs unmanaged roles.
-- **Create** new roles, providing a unique name and optional description.
+- **Create** new managed roles by providing a unique name and optional description.
   Names must start with a letter and only contain letters, numbers, hyphens or underscores (max 80 characters).
+Names are case-sensitive.
-- **Edit** or **delete** existing roles from their detail page. edits/deletes via the UI and the REST API.
+- **Edit descriptions** or **delete** existing managed roles from their detail page.
+Role names cannot be renamed.
+- Protected names such as `admin`, `administration`, `administration-moderation`, and `superuser-access` are shielded from admin edits/deletes via the UI and REST API.
 This is configurable with `USERS_RESOURCES_PROTECTED_GROUP_NAMES`.
-  `administration-moderation`, and `superuser-access` are shielded from admin edits/deletes via the UI and the REST API.
-This is configurable with `USERS_RESOURCES_PROTECTED_GROUP_NAMES`.

 Navigation is restricted to users who have access to user administration (`administration` + `administration-moderation` roles or superusers).
 Unauthorized access attempts receive a 403 error.

 !!! note
-    Unmanaged roles can only be edited by the system.
+    Role identifiers and names are kept aligned; unmanaged roles can only be edited by the system.

 ## Deposits